corytaitchison/Yahtzee-Python/README.md

 # Yahtzee-Python

 Simple python program to model a "Yahtzee" game, and develop an AI that can play it.

+Program runs from "main.py".